appvia/gds-gtc-demo/app/index.md

       </p>
     </div>
   </div>

+  <p class="govuk-body">From 1 October 2025 to 31 December 2025, all civil and public servants can access over 200 free learning and certification pathways – from beginner to advanced – across key digital and technology areas.</p>

+  <p class="govuk-body">This offer is made possible through partnerships with 16 leading tech providers, and it is completely free.</p>

+  <p class="govuk-body">Whether you are just starting out or looking to deepen your expertise, there is something here for you.</p>
 </div>

-<p class="govuk-body-l">From 1 October 2025 to 31 December 2025, all civil and public servants can access over 200 free learning and certification pathways – from beginner to advanced – across key digital and technology areas.</p>

-This offer is made possible through partnerships with 16 leading tech providers, and it is completely free.

-Whether you are just starting out or looking to deepen your expertise, there is something here for you.

 ## Real stories, real impact